 This is a high-performing small primary that makes strong academic outcomes feel connected to real life.
 The mix of community responsibility, clear focus on oracy and early reading, and a structured Forest School programme gives pupils a broader set of skills than test preparation alone.

-Best suited to families who want a village-scale school where children are known well, and where Key Stage 2 outcomes suggest pupils leave Year 6 exceptionally secure in the basics.
-The main watch-out is the reality of small-cohort variation, both in admissions competitiveness and in how stretch and support need to be balanced in mixed-age classes.
+Best suited to families who want a village-scale school where children are known well, and where current Key Stage 2 data shows strong reading and maths alongside small-cohort variation.
+The main watch-out is how stretch and support are balanced in mixed-age classes.

-In academic terms, the school’s Key Stage 2 outcomes are exceptionally strong.
-In 2024, 96.3% reached the expected standard in reading, writing and maths combined, compared with 62% across England.
+In academic terms, the school's Key Stage 2 outcomes are strongest in reading and maths.
+In the current 2024-25 / 2025 dataset, 60% reached the expected standard in reading, writing and maths combined, while 90% reached the expected standard in both reading and maths.
 The most recent inspection evidence also indicates the school has maintained standards since the previous graded inspection.

 Applications are coordinated through Suffolk County Council rather than being made directly to the school.
-For the 2026-27 cycle, the closing date was 15 January 2026, and offers were issued on 16 April 2026.
-For future years, Suffolk typically runs a similar autumn-to-January window, so it is wise to check the current timetable early in the autumn term.
+For the 2027-28 Reception route, the closing date is 15 January 2027, offers are issued on 16 April 2027, and the acceptance deadline is 30 April 2027.

 Yes.
 Breakfast club starts at 8:00 and after-school care runs from 3:15 to 4:30.
 The school publishes session prices of £2.50 for breakfast club and £4.00 for after-school care.